 David Hart QC

 David Hart practises in environmental law, professional negligence, construction and medical law.
+He has also appeared at a number of major public inquiries.

 His professional negligence work has involved lawyers (Morgan v.
 Mace & Jones, on planning advice, and more generally solicitors giving planning and environmental advice) and construction professionals, as well as planning and environmental consultants (Chatham Dock).
 He is instructed on insurance policy issues in the professional indemnity and environmental insurance contexts.